Changissnz/selfinterest/README.md

 obtained by acting in contradiction to the principle.
-The preferred usage of "artificial axiom", in this text, over that of "principle" is due to the liberalities ascribed to the "artificial axiom", by the written definition and reasoning on and for.
+The preferred usage of "artificial axiom", in this text, over that of "principle" is due to the liberalities ascribed to the "artificial axiom", by the written definition and reasoning on and with it.
 To clarify by noting a contrasting quality, the "principle" from certain perspectives is something that is firmly rooted in its respective field/s; through trial-and-error, the "principle" has matured from its conception into